 - can be used industrially (industrial applicability)

-No one wants to build a house on a foundation with cracks and the same applies when you write a patent application.
-It is therefore important that the updated application contains as much relevant information concerning the invention as possible, including documentation of how the inventions works, drawings, and the scope of use.
+No one wants to build a house on a foundation with cracks and the same applies when you draft a patent application.
+The patent application has to contain as much relevant information about the invention as possible, including documentation of how the inventions works, drawings, and the scope of use.

-Before we file a patent application, you should therefore consider what the invention can be used for – also within areas where you yourself are not active – and you should generate data, which shows that the invention works and how the invention works.
+Before filing the patent application, you should therefore consider what the invention can be used for – also within areas where you yourself are not active – and you should generate data, which shows that the invention works and how the invention works.

 Cover all strategically relevant markets